 Users may quickly access data from the following studies to support applications that require detailed travel distance and speed information, but that do not require detailed latitude and longitude spatial information.
 Before viewing this data for the first time, you will be required to fill out a short registration form.

-- California Department of Transportation — California Household Transportation Survey
+- California Department of Transportation — 2010–2012 California Household Travel Survey

-- Atlanta Regional Commission — Regional Travel Survey with GPS Sub-Sample
+- Atlanta Regional Commission — 2011 Regional Travel Survey

-- Texas Department of Transportation — Transportation Studies with GPS Travel Diaries with data for Abilene, Austin, El Paso, Houston/Galveston, Laredo, Rio Grande Valley, San Antonio, Tyler/Longview, and Wichita Falls
+- Texas Department of Transportation — 2002–2011 Regional Travel Surveys with GPS data for Abilene, Austin, El Paso, Houston/Galveston, Laredo, Rio Grande Valley, San Antonio, Tyler/Longview, and Wichita Falls

-- Southern California Association of Governments — Regional Travel Survey with GPS Sub-Sample to the 2001-2002 Regional Travel Survey
+- Southern California Association of Governments — 2001–2002 Regional Travel Survey

 Spatial Data Access

-Users may also access spatial information and other data details through a restricted environment after completing an application and approval process.
-After receiving a log-in account, users may remotely connect to this controlled-access area.
+Users may also access spatial information and other data details through a restricted environment after completing an application and approval process by filling out these application forms and submitting them via email to Jeff Gonder.
+After receiving a log-in account, users may remotely connect to this secure portal environment.
 The environment prohibits removal of sensitive data, but the provided software tools and reference data allow users to create specialized database queries, perform detailed calculations, and conduct statistical and GIS analyses.
 Users may also request to have custom files or programs loaded for them, and to have aggregated results or reports sent out of the environment to them.
-Please contact us if you would like to receive an application and more information about this method of data access.

 More information is available via the following resources: